Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question pushes the interviewer to get specific about the company and take their answer to the next level in a way that will tell you more about what your working experience could look like.

-## Can you tell me a bit about the team I would be working with?
+## Can You Tell Me a Bit about the Team I Would Be Working With?

 ### Who to Ask:
 Recruiter